creepyLANguy/SoundSwitcher/README.md

 ___

-To use, compile all solutions as respective executables, and copy to a shared folder before running.
+To use, extract the file in the "*Sample_Build*" folder, or compile all solutions as respective executables, and copy to a shared folder before running.

 *ALsSoundSwitcher.exe* is the front-end.